 COAST SALISH TERRITORY, VANCOUVER (Nov.
-19, 2025) – Marilyn Slett, President of the Coastal First Nations-Great Bear Initiative and elected Chief of the Heiltsuk Nation, issued the following statement in reaction to reported discussions between Alberta and the federal government regarding a proposed oil pipeline MOU and an exemption to the tanker ban on the northwest coast of BC:
+26, 2025) – Marilyn Slett, President of the Coastal First Nations-Great Bear Initiative and elected Chief of the Heiltsuk Nation, issued the following statement in reaction to the upcoming MOU between Alberta and the federal government that purportedly includes a path forward for a pipeline to the North Coast of BC:

 About Coastal First Nations